Emosapien

 Yes.
 Ten SOAP notes per month, every month, no credit card required.
 The free plan is a permanent tier, not a trial.
 We built it this way because the only honest way to evaluate a therapy AI is to run it on your own sessions, and a 14-day countdown forces a rushed decision.

 Therapy SOAP.
-Subjective is the client's reported presentation and content, Objective is observed affect, behaviour, and mental status, Assessment is your clinical formulation in your modality, Plan is interventions and next-session focus.
+Subjective is the client's reported presentation and content, Objective is observed affect, behavior, and mental status, Assessment is your clinical formulation in your modality, Plan is interventions and next-session focus.
 Not the medical chief-complaint-and-vitals format.
 The SOAP notes guide walks through the exact structure with worked examples.

 No. Exported PDFs and copy-pasted notes do not carry a "powered by" tag.
 The note belongs to you and your client.